OopsNooob/Event-Ticket-Booking/README.md

 ### Creating an Event

 1. Sign up as an event organizer
-2. Complete Stripe Connect onboarding
-3. Create event with details and ticket quantity
+2. Create event with details and ticket quantity
-4. Publish event
+3. Publish event

 ### Purchasing Tickets